probe-lab/network-measurements/README.md

 - Provision Elastic Search cluster through Terraform
 - Create Docker image for steps 1 and 2
 - Compile ipfs-crawler in Dockerfile
+- Get all variables from a config file instead of environment variables